wendywangwwt/AcademicDatabaseToolkit/README.md

   - database
 - returns the results as a data frame

+Supported databases as of 2023-04-03, for ONE or MULTIPLE sets of keywords:
+- PubMed (`pubmed`)

 Supported databases as of 2023-04-03, for ONE set of keywords:
-- PubMed (`pubmed`)
 - Sage Journals (`sage_journal`)

 Databases that need code update as of 2023-04-03:
 - Science Direct (`science_direct`)
 - ProQuest (`proquest`)

 Current development work focuses on implementing the automated search of MULTIPLE sets of keywords.
-This is the scenario where each concept can be described with slightly or largely different words/phrases, and the need is to search for articles that has any of each concept (`or`) or involves at least one keyword from each concept (`and`).
+This is the scenario where each concept can be described with slightly or largely different words/phrases, and the need is to search for articles that involves at least one keyword from each concept (relationship=`or`).

 ## How to install